 The Commissioner's Office is required to pay off an element of the accumulated General Fund capital spend each year (the CFR) through a revenue charge (the minimum revenue provision - MRP).
-Additional voluntary payments are also allowed. (voluntary revenue provision - VRP).
+Additional voluntary payments are also allowed (voluntary revenue provision - VRP).
+Repayments included in annual PFI or finance leases are applied as MRP.

-Communities and Local Government regulations have been issued which require the Commissioner to approve an MRP Statement in advance of each year.
+Communities and Local Government (DCLG) regulations have been issued, which require the Commissioner to approve an MRP Statement in advance of each year.
 A variety of options are available to the Commissioner, as long as there is a prudent provision.
 No change is proposed from last year.